hmc-memsafe-2016f/hmc-memsafe-2016f.github.io/slides/01/content.md

 ### Ownership and Borrowing Rules: Recap

-We wanted to address the following problematic behavior:
+Were we able to adress the earlier problematic behaviors?

    1. Memory being leaked
-      * -> All data has an owner
+      * All data has an owner
    2. References outliving referents
-      * -> Referents must outlive referents
+      * Referents must outlive referents
    3. Simultaneous aliasing and mutation
-      * -> Outstanding references block mutation
+      * Outstanding references block mutation

 ---